List of DC Comics characters: G: Ghost-Maker

 Ghost-Maker (Minhkhoa Khan) is a character first appearing in Batman vol. 3 #100 (Dec.
 2020).
 He was created by James Tynion IV and Jorge Jiménez.

 Khan is a Singaporean vigilante who was trained alongside Batman early in his career but split apart, taking on the "Ghost-Maker" mantle utilizing a high-tech suit and several vehicles.
 After the Joker War, Ghost-Maker becomes the leader of Batman Incorporated and Clownhunter's mentor.

 Asa Gilmore

 Dr. Asa Gilmore is a character appearing in DC Comics.
 The character first appeared in The Flash (vol. 2) #144 (January 1999), and was created by Mark Waid and Brian Augustyn.
-He was behind the origin story of Malcolm Thawne / Cobalt Blue.
+He is behind the origin story of Malcolm Thawne / Cobalt Blue.
 Gilmore killed the con artist Thawne family's child, covering his negligence with Malcolm who he lied about as a stillborn to the Allen family.
 Ultimately, Gilmore told the truth to Malcolm who murdered the doctor in a rage.

 Asa Gilmore in other media

-A character based on Asa Gilmore, Malcolm Gilmore, appears in the ninth season of The Flash (2014) as an alias utilized by Eddie Thawne as Mercury Labs' scientist in the year 2049.
+A character based on Asa Gilmore named Malcolm Gilmore appears in the ninth season of The Flash (2014).
+This version is an alias utilized by Eddie Thawne as Mercury Labs' scientist in the year 2049.